cbroder/acmecomdocs/site/content/acumatica-magento-attribute-mapping/customer-mapping/index.md

 ## 4.3 Customer Mapping

-<p>Map the Magento Attribute with Acumatica Attributes from Drop down list and define the direction and then click on Save</p>
+<p>Map the Magento Attribute with the Acumatica Attribute from dropdown and define the direction.
+Click the Save button.</p>

 ![customer-mapping](images/customer-mapping.png?classes=shadow)